 The human brain is arguably the most complex organ of the body; as a result, understanding its function - and dysfunction - can be both fun and challenging.
+This course is information-intensive.
 My goal is to provide you with the necessary tools and resources to succeed in this course.
-Therefore, you can expect us to:
+Therefore, you can expect me to:

-- Be passionate about the material and do our best to facilitate interest and learning - Post PowerPoint files of each lecture on the course website (every effort will be made to post these by noon on the day of each class, if not earlier) - Integrate videos, case studies, and guest presentations into class lectures wherever feasible - · Provide supplemental readings, tutorials and videos to enhance learning - Be available during weekly office-hours in person - Provide opportunities to review material before each exam
+- Be passionate about the material and do my best to facilitate interest and learning - Post PowerPoint files of each lecture on the course website (every effort will be made to post these by noon on the day of each class, if not earlier) - Integrate videos, case studies, and guest presentations into class lectures wherever feasible - · Provide supplemental readings, tutorials and videos to enhance learning - Provide study questions that help you organize your learning in preparing for exams - Be available during weekly office-hours in person - Provide opportunities to review material before each exam